marshallward/TiledSharp/README.rst

 the Playstation Mobile SDK.
 However, it can be used as an interface between TMX data and external games.

-For an example of a TSX Map renderer, see my Tesserae_ project.
+For an example of an XNA Map renderer using TiledSharp, see my Tesserae_ project.

 Usage